DeepC2: AI-powered Covert Command and Control on OSNs: Possible Countermeasures

-Cooperation with security communities can maximize the strengths of all parties in the taking-down process.
-OSNs can detect botmasters in real-time by running the bot samples and actively monitoring activities related to bots and botmasters.
-They can extract the vectors and model from the bot, calculate the distances between the uploaded avatars and vectors, and block the botmasters as soon as the corresponding avatars are detected.
+\textbf{Collaboration.} In this scenario, it is recommended that security analysts share the malware samples to the communities and the related OSNs once they appear so that every party can contribute to the mitigating works.
+OSNs can detect attackers in real-time by running the samples and actively monitoring activities related to the malware and attackers.
+They can calculate the distances between the uploaded avatars and vectors and block the attackers as soon as the corresponding avatars are detected.
 This may need a large-scale calculation but is an effective way to mitigate this attack.
 Meanwhile, OSNs can also help to trace the attackers behind the accounts.
-Therefore, we believe that the cooperation between OSNs and security communities is essential to mitigate this attack.
+Therefore, we believe the cooperation between OSNs and security communities is essential to mitigate this attack.

+\textbf{Improvement on OSNs.} There are many ways to utilize OSNs, so OSNs should take measures to avoid abuse.
+The attackers should maintain some Twitter accounts.
+The accounts can be stolen from ordinary users, registered in bulk using automated programs~\cite{TwitterRegBulk2021}, or brought from underground markets~\cite{TwitterBuy2021}.
+Therefore, we suggest OSNs apply more complex human-machine verification during the registration and manage the misbehaved social bots under the terms of services (ToS).
+Cracking down on underground account transactions is also necessary.
+While working on this work, we found some websites selling Twitter accounts in bulk.
+We cannot predict how they got the accounts and how the buyers use the accounts.
+Since it violates Twitter ToS~\cite{Twitter20}, related parties should limit illegal account transactions.
+We have reported it to Twitter.

 As AI can be used to launch cyberattacks, security vendors should also consider the malicious use of AI so that the attacks can be detected when they are applied in real scenarios in the future.